A tribute to Sibylla Hess-Buschmann

 Sibylla always had time to discuss matters which were future oriented which makes her passing all the more unfair, regrettable and painful.
 She had her eyes on the prize and together with her business partners in their collaborative group of farmers, she built a substantial global trade particularly in lemon myrtle, her focus crop.

 Sibylla loved her dogs too.
 And anyone who relates to our canine friends earns Brownie points in life in my view.
-It must have been hard for her to leave her farm and move in with her brother Arno to be closer to Brisbane for the chemotherapy she needed, suspecting, expecting that she’d never return.
+It must have been hard for her to leave her farm and move in with her brother Arno to be closer to Brisbane for the chemotherapy she had, suspecting, expecting that she’d never return.

 But a life lived establishing a new crop with so much attention to the details of sustainability, ecology, organics and natural systems is cause to celebrate.
 Sibylla not only begat two sons but a large part of the wild food industry, so much so that lemon myrtle is known across the planet.